RichHens/contracts/README.md

 function mint(uint rIdx) external onlyMinter;
 ```

-# HENVesting
+# HEGVesting

 ### Multi-signature strategy

-As with the HENToken contract, all significant functions in the HENVesting contract are also protected by multi-signature strategy.
+As with the HEGToken contract, all significant functions in the HEGVesting contract are also protected by multi-signature strategy.
 Responsibility is shares between admins.
 The list of admin wallets and the required number of signatures is set during the deployment process and is immutable.